Stubthomas/Docs/README.md

 <b> </b>

-(See files in the Pin in the section below)...
+(See files in the Pin)...
 You can download files if you prefer ...